Xsaner/tutorial-crawlingdead/wiki.md

 A strip of plastic with an adhesive surface , tape is used to hold two items together
 * wire
 **Description**
 A thin wire made of metal, wire can be used for making objects.
+**recipe**
+1x metal piece to craft 4x wire
 * screw
 **Description**
 A small metal object with a helical ridge. you can use it to make two objects of wood or other thin material hold together.
+**recipe**
+1x metal piece to craft 4x screw
 * paper
 **Description**
 A white piece of paper, made of wood pulp.
 * nails
 **Description**
 Standard metal nail.
 You can craft these from metal.
+**Recipe**
+1x metal piece to craft 4x nail
 * fibers
 **Description**
 A long string of fabric, used to make rope.